muzzleburst/beginning_cpp23/README.md

 A VS Code build configuration for working with examples from [Beginning C++23](https://github.com/Apress/beginning-cpp23), Seventh Edition, by Ivor Horton and Peter Van Weert (Apress).

 **Important**: This repository contains only build configuration and VS Code settings.
-The actual source code examples are kept separate to respect the Apress license and avoid copyright issues.
+The actual source code examples and exercises are kept separate via the repository linked above.

 ## Prerequisites

-- GCC 15.2.0 or later (with C++23/26 module support)
+- GCC with C++23 module support
 - CMake 3.31.6 or later
 - VS Code with C/C++ extension (recommended)
 - Git (for cloning the Apress source repository)